ebyildiz/major_power_outages/project.md

 The dataset is robust, encompassing not only the primary details of the outages, such as their geographical locations, dates, and times, but also data on regional climatic conditions, land-use characteristics, electricity consumption patterns, and economic attributes of the affected states.
 This multifaceted approach allows for a nuanced analysis of the factors influencing power outages and provides a fertile ground for developing predictive models to estimate demand loss based on various predictors.

+The dataset is available at Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure, https://engineering.purdue.edu/LASCI/research-data/outages

+## Data Cleaning and Exploratory Data Analysis

 I will start my analysis by cleaning the data, and limiting it to only the columns I need since it contains 57 columns.
 Some of the columns like 'u.s._state' and 'postal.code' contain almost the same information, which can lead to multicollinearity.
 The same thing happens for the anomaly levels and climate category as they are highly correlated.
 Because of this, I will only be using one of each.
 For the sake of simplicity, I converted all the columns to lower case.

-I have also excluded columns that won't be available at the time of predicting the demand loss such as outage duration of restoration date.
+I have also excluded columns that won't be available at the time of predicting the demand loss such as outage duration or restoration date.

 Let's take a look at the columns: